-For details on the valuation of the options and share performance rights, including models used and assumptions used please refer to note 21 to the consolidated financial statements.
+For details on the valuation of the options and share performance rights, including models used and assumptions used please refer to note 19 to the consolidated financial statements.

-Table 6: Share issued on exercise of options
+Table 6: Share issued on exercise of options and share performance rights

-There was no exercise of options during the reporting period (2014: nil).
+There was no exercise of options during the reporting period (2015: nil).